OpenNeuroDatasets/ds006812/README.md

 - VAPOR(12;626) water suppresion: Water suppression scheme with 7 pulses that takes 626 ms to complete

-SPECTRA and MRI Per Participant (30 individual spectra)
+SPECTRA and MRI Per Participant

 DAT FILE SPECTRA (RAW)
 Each *.dat file contains both the spectrum and associated water reference